 Hygiene is Paramount

-Here at the Bloodline Tattoo Studio in Phuket, our clients safety and experience is extremely important to us.
-We don’t want people to come here for some body art and leave unhappy and with the possibility of getting infection.
-So we have established a strict set of protocols and standards and have employees with tertiary qualifications in Australian Work Health & Safety.
+Here at the Bloodline Tattoo Studio in Phuket, our clients safety and experience is of the most importance.
+We never want a customer to come here for world class ink and leave unhappy with even a possibility of infection.
+So we have established a strict set of safety protocols and standards and have employees with tertiary qualifications in Australian Work Health & Safety.
 That are modeled specifically after the Australian standards and regularly audited and reviewed to ensure we are leading the way in our hygiene and safety practices.

 Safe, Sterile Environment

-When a customer enters our studio to get a tattoo we want them to be assured that everything that we can do to keep them safe is being done.
-Afterall, they just want their tattoo to look great, but at the same time they don’t want to leave the studio unhappy.
+When a customer enters our studio to get a tattoo, we want them to be assured that everything that we can be possibly done to keep them safe is being done so.
+After all, they want their tattoo to look amazing, and be everything they had hoped for and more.

-Each of our tattoo artists are careful to adhere to all of our strict safety standards.
-These include never reusing needles, inks or any other equipment from one customer to another.
-They always wash up using an automatic soap dispenser and then wearing a new seperate pair of rubber gloves before they start doing any work.
+Each of our tattoo artists are careful to completely adhere to each and every one of our strict safety standards.
+These include never reusing needles, inks, or any other equipment from one customer to another.
+They always wash up using an automatic soap dispenser and then wearing a new seperate pair of rubber gloves before they start doing each and every different job.

 Hygiene Standards and Best Practices

 The following are the standards and best practices that we all strictly adhere to here at Bloodline Tattoo Studio:

-● All equipment is covered with plastic and replaced after each session
+- All equipment is then covered with plastic and replaced after each session

-● Chairs/beds are covered with a plastic sheeting and is replaced after each session
+- Chairs/beds are covered with a plastic sheeting and is replaced after every session

-● Artists wash using an automatic hand sanitizer dispenser and put on fresh gloves before each session begins
+- Artists wash hands as well as using an automatic hand sanitizer dispenser.
+Followed by putting on fresh gloves before each session begins

-● All areas are cleaned in between each customer to ensure no contamination can occur
+- All areas are thoroughly cleaned between each customer daily to ensure no contamination is possible